Third ARM Mobile Facility will soon embark on extended stay in the Southeastern United States

 The U.S. Forest Service uses an area around the BWWC for regular maintenance activities.
 Also, a sampling site for the Interagency Monitoring of Protected Visual Environments (IMPROVE) network is located there.
 The IMPROVE network collects aerosol samples around the United States to determine the origins of haze in national parks, forests, and wilderness areas.

-Kuang pointed out an area slightly southeast of the BWCC where ARM could place AMF3 instruments and containers with close access to power.
+Kuang pointed out an area slightly southeast of the BWWC where ARM could place AMF3 instruments and containers with close access to power.

 “If our engagements with the Forest Service and interactions move forward in a positive way, this is where we are hoping to have our main site for the AMF3,” said Kuang.